microsoft/Windows-universal-samples/Samples/CustomCapability/README.md

 - To debug the sample and then run it, press F5 or select Debug >  Start Debugging.
 To run the sample without debugging, press Ctrl+F5 or select Debug > Start Without Debugging.
 - To run the "Connect to an NT service" scenario, see additional instructions above.

+### Modifying the sample

+- If you modify the sample, make sure to [change the interface ID in `RpcInterface.idl`](Service/Interface/RpcInterface.idl#L15), because interface IDs must be unique.